TinderW/watch-svc/docs/SwapProposalAPI.md

-get all the swap proposals by swap offer id
+get all the swap_offer proposals by swap_offer offer id

 ### Example
 ```swift